gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

-This makes the jar of "myorg:mylib:2.3" and its dependencies available at both compile time and runtime.
+This makes the jar of `myorg:mylib:2.3` and its dependencies available at both compile time and runtime.

 ### Open issues

-- Using `library "some:coords"` will conflict with a dependency `library "someLib"` on a library declared in the same project.
+- Using `library "some:thing:1.2"` will conflict with a dependency `library "someLib"` on a library declared in the same project.
+Could potentially just assert that component names do not contain ':' (should do this anyway).

-## Feature: Build author declares dependency for legacy Java project declares on a Java library produced by another project
+## Feature: Build author declares that legacy Java project depends on a Java library produced by another project

 For example: